-Through a multi-year, phased approach, the Canvas Accessibility Project—a partnership between Northwestern IT, Office of Equity, and AccessibleNU—will guide instructors who need assistance bringing their learning materials and course sites into compliance with Northwestern’s digital accessibility policy and the Americans with Disabilities Act.
+Through a multi-year, phased approach, the Canvas Accessibility Project—a partnership between Northwestern IT, Office of Equity (now the Office of Civil Rights and Title IX Compliance), and AccessibleNU—will guide instructors who need assistance bringing their learning materials and course sites into compliance with Northwestern’s digital accessibility policy and the Americans with Disabilities Act.

 The Canvas Accessibility Project includes two phases:

 - Phase One (2023) is focused on increasing the accessibility of course site pages and content created inside the Canvas platform.

 - Phase Two (2024) centers around increasing the accessibility of files uploaded to course sites.

 In the coming weeks, individuals with instructor access to Canvas courses will receive emails detailing how to implement accessible changes in courses by focusing on seven core skills.
 The emails will feature the return of the fictional Dr. Roberts from the Next Normal series.

 In these updates, instructors will learn about the seven core accessibility skills that are the focus of this project for the next two years.
 The seven areas are:

 Updating the seven core content areas can be quick and relatively easy.
 They significantly impact the student experience and can be addressed in any order—no one area is more important than another.
 Collectively, they make an impact on students who have low vision, use a screen reader, are color blind, are not native English speakers, have learning differences, or use accessibility software to review course material.